-In the various establishments run by the Organisation, children's details were recorded meticulously in Admissions Registers.
+Children's details were recorded in the Admissions Registers.

-Visits from Social Workers, Catholic Child Welfare representatives, Health Board officials, etc. were recorded and each person visiting in this capacity, commented in writing on the wellbeing of the child(ren) visited, or discussed the children with the person in charge.
+On many occasions Social Workers, Catholic Child Welfare representatives, Health Board officials, etc. commented in writing on the wellbeing of the child(ren) visited.

-The Children's Act, current at any given time, was adhered to, as well as Charity Law.
+The Children's Act at any given time required that all children received food, shelter, education and appropriate care.